JohnWSweeney/linkedListDemo/README.md

 where *listType* is `stack`, `queue`, or `fifo`.

 ### Stack
-The stack class is implemented with singly linked lists and modeled on the STL [std::stack](https://en.cppreference.com/w/cpp/container/stack) class.
+The stack class is implemented with singly linked lists and based on the STL [std::stack](https://en.cppreference.com/w/cpp/container/stack) class.
 Functions include push, pop, top, clear, isEmpty, size, and print functions.

 To add a new node to the top of the stack, enter:
 > *push integer*